ecordes-vt/VOA-migration-guide/README.md

 ## API Flow

-1. `createTDOWithAsset` - Create a TDO with an audio, video, or text asset attached.
-2. `createJob` - Create a cognition job.
+1. `createJob` - Create a cognition job.
-3. `checkJobStatus` - Check the status of a job. (optional)
+2. `checkJobStatus` - Check the status of a job. (optional)
-4. `retrieveEngineOutput` - Retrieve the output of a completed job.
+3. `retrieveEngineOutput` - Retrieve the output of a completed job.

 ## Migrating to V3